The travelling café train: FruiTea Fukushima

 View of from train window of rice fields (left), and of Mount Bandai (centre).
 Goshikinuma (right).
 (Image credit: JR East / Carissa Loh (left, centre) and 福島県観光物産交流協会 (right))

 This train is not just about the desserts.
-Running on the Ban'etsu West Line, you will see amazing scenery of Mount Bandai and the rice fields around Inawashiro.
+Running on the Ban-etsu West Line, you will see amazing scenery of Mount Bandai and the rice fields around Inawashiro.
 Around September, the rice fields turn a stunning shade of bright yellow, and is one of the sights I enjoy most on this ride.
 From JR Inawashiro Station (猪苗代駅), you can take a bus to Urabandai (裏磐梯), where there is a stunning collection of five ponds known as Goshikinuma (五色沼).
-The various mineral compositions make them appear like five different coloured ponds.
-Hiking is pleasant during summer and autumn, while in winter it becomes a ski resort.
+The various mineral compositions make them appear like five different-coloured ponds.
+Hiking is amazing during summer and autumn, while in winter you can enjoy the ski resort and activities like snow-shoeing and wakasagi (ワカサギ smelt) fishing.

 Friendly volunteers bidding us farewell.
 (Image credit: JR East / Carissa Loh)